asarejohn001/MicrosoftEntra_AzureAD/README.md

 # UserAccountProvisioning

-This PowerShell scrip will create an account in your Office 365 tenant.
+This PowerShell scrip will create an account in your Microsoft Entra tenant.
 Here are the things it will do:
 1. Create user account in Office 365 tenant using account properties from a csv
 2. Edit the account's properties to match the info from the csv
 3. Assign a temporary password and disable the account